roman-milk/roman-milk.github.io/xxx-mas-carol.md

  At this point, Sophie's cunt had taken over his focus, it somehow feeling even tighter and wetter than before.
 It was gripping him so hard!
 Scott tried to pull back, but Rowena held him in place.
 He still avidly ate her cunt, but it was getting tougher to do two things at once.
 Finally, Rowena stepped back.
 Scott looked up at her, confused, as Sophie drove her amazing ass back into him.

  "Okay, I've got a solution to this that will make everyone happier."
 Rowena claimed.
 "Just hold her hips and fuck this impatient bitch.
 Let me do the rest."
-Report_Story #12
+2